Rhode Island 2023 Contest Rules

 - All Winners, and their guardians, must sign a Release Statement giving permission to use, without compensation, their posters, photos, names, county and school in the calendar, website and other fire safety correspondence, as well as, permission to reproduce, publicize or otherwise use their poster for fire prevention education in whatever manner deemed appropriate.

 - Contest results will be emailed to all school contacts listed on the Submission Form.
-Contest results will also be posted on our website on or about April 1, 2018.
+Contest results will also be posted on our website about June 2023.